 What you do should be utterly clear, the second someone lands on your page.

-Your CVP can then take it a step further and help the customer find out if they share your why, your values and whether or not they can trust you.
+Your CVP can then take it a step further and help the customer find out if they share your why, your values, and whether or they can trust you.

 Let’s look at some examples.

 Chili’s has designed a great landing page, using Unbounce, with a clear CVP:

 As a parent, I immediately understand why I should buy from them.
 I get to feel like a great parent.